usdot-jpo-codehub/codehub-search/README.md

 ## Getting Started

-This repository is broken down into two folders: schemas and scripts.
+This repository is broken down into three folders: migration, schemas and scripts.
+The migration directory contains migration scripts to be run for data schema promotion.
 The schemas directory contains the ElasticSearch schemas that ITS CodeHub uses to organize and manage data.
 The scripts directory provides guidance for how to interact with ElasticSearch, particularly running ES in Docker, creating indexes, listing them, and using elasticsearch-dump for data management.

 ### Prerequisites